Residual Current Devices Policy

 Since 1991, Residual Current Devices (RCDs), also known as safety switches, have been installed in all new LAHC dwellings in accordance with Wiring Rules (AS/ANZ 3000).

 In 2002, a program to retrofit RCDs in existing properties that were included in an upgrade program of works commenced.
+Since then, retrofitting of RCDs have continued under various programs of work.

 3. Policy statement